Later On 2: Wednesday night

 Later with Clare McKeon was presented by Clare McKeon for three seasons.
 It was a women's chat show.
 Women (and men) would sit around a dinner table talking about issues affecting them, in their work and home lives.
 Many of the women were well known female figures in Ireland, who spoke about their careers and personal lives.
 Including Annie Murphy mother of Bishop Eamonn Casey's son, Peter and Phyllis Hamilton mother of Fr Michael Cleary's son, Ross.

 Thursday night

 Later with Finlay and Dunlop was a current affairs show presented by Fergus Finlay and Frank Dunlop.
 This was a major coup for RTÉ, two well known political adversaries presenting a current affairs chat show.
-Finlay had previously been the chef de cabinet of Ireland's Labour Party, while Dunlop was the former Press Secretary of Fianna Fáil (a more conservative political party).
+Finlay had previously been a key advisor to Tánaiste Dick Spring of Ireland's Labour Party, while Dunlop was the former Press Secretary of Fianna Fáil (a more conservative political party).

-In 2000, after Frank Dunlop revealed that he had made payments to politicians at The Mahon Tribunal, both presenters were dropped in favour of Olivia O'Leary.
-The show was renamed Later with O'Leary and, in 2000, moved to RTÉ One where it remained for 2 more seasons.
+In 2000, after Frank Dunlop revealed that he had made payments to politicians at The Mahon Tribunal, Dunlop was dropped in favour of Jackie Gallagher.
+The decision was then made to rebrand the show with new presenter Olivia O'Leary.
+The show was renamed Later with O'Leary and, in 2001, moved to RTÉ One where it remained for 2 more seasons.